 The Carver County Solid Waste Management Plan 2024-2044

-The draft Carver County Solid Waste Management Plan highlights the County's commitment to environmental protection while enhancing services for residents.
+The Carver County Solid Waste Management Plan highlights the County's commitment to environmental protection while enhancing services for residents.
 In alignment with the Metropolitan Solid Waste Management Policy Plan, this document establishes a 20-year framework for waste management, with a focus on the first six years (2024-2030) before the next revision.